Standing wave ratio: Practical implications of SWR

-The magnitude of those losses are dependent on the type of transmission line, and its length.
+The magnitude of those losses is dependent on the type of transmission line, and its length.
 They always increase with frequency.
 For example, a certain antenna used well away from its resonant frequency may have an SWR of 6:1.
 For a frequency of 3.5 MHz, with that antenna fed through 75 meters of RG-8A coax, the loss due to standing waves would be 2.2 dB.
 However the same 6:1 mismatch through 75 meters of RG-8A coax would incur 10.8 dB of loss at 146 MHz.
 Thus, a better match of the antenna to the feed line, that is, a lower SWR, becomes increasingly important with increasing frequency, even if the transmitter is able to accommodate the impedance seen (or an antenna tuner is used between the transmitter and feed line).

 Certain types of transmissions can suffer other negative effects from reflected waves on a transmission line.
 Analog TV can experience "ghosts" from delayed signals bouncing back and forth on a long line.
 FM stereo can also be affected and digital signals can experience delayed pulses leading to bit errors.
 Whenever the delay times for a signal going back down and then again up the line are comparable to the modulation time constants, effects occur.
 For this reason, these types of transmissions require a low SWR on the feedline, even if SWR induced loss might be acceptable and matching is done at the transmitter.